Bheemili Kabaddi Jattu: Cast

+Production

+The film began shooting in August 2009 and finished in January 2010.
+The film was shot across Andhra Pradesh and Telangana including Antarvedi, Bheemili, Pochampalli, and Polavaram.

 Soundtrack

 The music was composed by V. Selvaganesh, who composed for the original, and all songs from the original were reused.
 The audio rights were sold to Aditya Music.
 All lyrics were penned by Vanamali.